1. Keep It Real

 3. Fast Yet Fascinating

 According to recent studies, the average attention span of a Gen Zer is about eight seconds.
 Yes, you read that correctly.
 No, it is not a typo.
 You have eight short seconds to make your desired mark on members of Generation Z. With that being said, throwing large amounts of information at Gen Zers will not lead to the achievement your company desires.
 In fact, if you want them to click on your ad, watch your video, like/share your photo, you must provide them with something intriguing during the “generous” eight-second window they provide you with.
 The most successful marketing pitches will, therefore, be ones that are short enough to keep their attention and direct enough to prove your point — use your 8 seconds wisely!

 4. Purpose Behind Purchase

 Generation Z has grown up in a world impacted by recession, terrorism, and social change.
-Due to the this, Gen Zers have a strong desire to make an impact on the world around them.
+Due to this, Gen Zers have a strong desire to make an impact on the world around them.
 They see room for improvement and they want to take action, which is why standing up and supporting social causes is a brand differentiator in the eyes of Generation Z. 60% of the generation aim for their careers to make a notable impact, and 80% are more likely to buy a product or service that supports an environmental or social cause.
-Companies such as TOMS, Love Your Melon, FEED, Diff Eyewear, Warby Parker and Hand In Hand are a few of the many companies that use their profit for a greater purpose.
+Companies such as TOMS, Love Your Melon, FEED, Diff Eyewear, Warby Parker, and Hand In Hand are a few of the many companies that use their profit for a greater purpose.
 Such companies will flourish during the age of Generation Z.

 Generational Changes in Marketing